Saturday, December 30, 2017

 "On the contrary, the New Testament records the customs, Traditions and Doctrines that were already in place.
 Here's a very simple proof.
 Answer this question and don't ignore it.
 Was the Doctrine of the Resurrection of Jesus Christ written before or after Christ was resurrected?
 Answer it, Jesse.
 Don't ignore it.
 Because it is obvious from the Gospels, that Jesus Christ taught His Resurrection long before it was ever written down."

 This is nothing short of ridiculous.
 The resurrection was not passed down to us by oral tradition, but Scripture.
 Jesus' words carry weight because of who He is, not how His words were transmitted.
-Moreover, Roman Catholics are unable to come up with a spiritual standard that judges the validity of "Sacred Tradition," apart from the say-so of the Magisterium, which is circular reasoning.
+Moreover, Roman Catholics are unable to come up with an objective standard that judges the validity of "Sacred Tradition," apart from the say-so of the Magisterium, which is circular reasoning.

 "ON the contrary, it is you who is guilty of circular thinking.
 Your entire process is, "because the bible tells me so."
 But the Catholic Church goes by the true Bible Teaching.
 Which is, because we know from Tradition and Scripture (1 Corinthians 11:2; 2 Thessalonians 2:15; 3:6)."